FlaxEngine/FlaxDocs/manual/scripting/tutorials/custom-editor.md

-# HOWTO: Render create a custom editor
+# HOWTO: Create a custom editor

 In this tutorial you will learn how to create a simple custom editor for the script.
 To learn more about Cutom Editors pipeline see related documentation [page here](../custom-editors/index.md).